How to Hunt the Rut During Every Phase

 - Bucks start rubbing—often at night.
 They rub antlers on trees to deposit scent and build neck muscles in anticipation of rivalry matches.

-- Bucks start to create scrapes—also at night.
+- Bucks begin to create scrapes—also at night.
 They use their hooves to expose fresh soil which they mark with scent glands and urine.
 Scrapes are usually located under an overhanging tree branch, which males will also scent-mark by licking and rubbing their forehead over.
 Does and other bucks are attracted to scrapes and will urinate on them to leave their own scent.
 This allows a buck to determine gender and reproductive status of other nearby animals (Massachusetts Division of Fisheries and Wildlife).

 - Bucks begin sparring with other bucks to establish dominance.